NikBud/Obstacles-Game/README.md

 ### Description

 Obstacles Game is an engaging 2D game developed using JavaScript and the Canvas API.
-The player's objective is to navigate through different levels filled with moving and static obstacles to reach the exit.
+The player's objective is to navigate through different levels filled static obstacles to reach the exit.
 The game progressively increases in difficulty, challenging the player.
 Project is written with Vite.

 ![Obstacles Game Screenshot](public/game_demonstartion.png)